aKhfagy/Algorithm-Design-And-Analysis-Project/running_time/README.md

 # Running Time Files

-These files contain the data optained from the run time of the algorithms.
+The notebook contains the code to generate the statistical analysis of the algorithm, run the algorithm and the files will apear here.

-## It contains the data in the format:
+## The data format:

 NumOfNodes,NumOfEdges,MaxFlow,EllapsedTime